Valks-Games/sankari/README.md

 ### Assets
 - Most assets (audio / art) are under the [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/) from [Open Game Art](https://opengameart.org/)
 - Some audio files were taken from [Mixkit](https://mixkit.co/free-sound-effects/game-over/) under the Mixkit license
-- All art from PrathMesh are not for commercial use, if you want to use his art in your project, you should talk to him in the Discord first.

 https://user-images.githubusercontent.com/6277739/187015745-7548e65f-5e64-4b2f-bdf9-a76833eaf4ac.mp4